vivekgautam104/bigbasket-slot-finder/README.md

 The Coronavirus 2019 pandemic caused a surge in demand for grocery delivery services, making it nearly impossible to find an open delivery slot.
 My intention in providing this tool is to help people get the essentials at their doorsteps without having to step out of home.
 The idea sprang up when I saw my friends and family struggling to get groceries and essentials due to unavailability of slots.

 ## Notes:
 1. The script will stop running if you navigate elsewhere from the checkout page.
-You need to re-run the process and re-login for the code to continue finding the slots.
+You need to re-run the tool and re-login for the code to continue finding the slots.

-3. If you are logged out due to inactive session, you need to re-run the process.
+2. If you are logged out due to inactive session, you need to re-run the tool.

 ## Disclaimer: